• Skip to primary navigation

 Well, many of these and other national traits are general rules which may be subverted or ignored by individuals and micro-cultures.

-Of course, cultures develop collectively so many such generalizations can be good indications of what to expect – which may be useful if you are one such individual who does not conform to the expectations of the land where you were born.
+Which may be useful if you are one such individual who does not conform to the expectations of the land where you were born.

 Maybe you’re interested in finding somewhere that better suits your desired way of life?